- FFF Advocate:

 - February 20, 2009

-In memory of Brittney, the family advocates on the importance of being immunized against the flu every year, and educates about other preventative measures to take to help avoid getting influenza.
+In memory of Brittney, the family advocates the importance of being immunized against the flu every year and educates about other preventative measures to take to help avoid getting influenza.